-In 2005, the U.S. Congress passed the Diesel Emission Reduction Act (DERA) as an amendment to the Energy Policy Act.
-DERA was designed to reduce diesel emissions from existing diesel fleets that did not meet the recently adopted federal emission standards.
-The U.S. Environmental Protection Agency (EPA) is responsible for overseeing and distributing the DERA funds.
+In 2005, the U.S. Congress passed the Diesel Emissions Reduction Act (DERA) as an amendment to the Energy Policy Act.
+It authorized the Environmental Protection Agency (EPA) to administer a national and state-level grant and loan program to promote emissions reductions from legacy diesel engines.
+DERA was designed to reduce diesel emissions from existing diesel fleets that did not meet the federal emission standards at that time.
+The EPA is responsible for overseeing and distributing the DERA funds to states, who administer the program.
 For more information visit the EPA website at Clean Diesel and DERA Funding.

 New Mexico Environment Department Clean Diesel Program Grant Funding Opportunity